Melindatian/MEPS-data-analysis/README.md

 *  Run helper.
 R
 *  Run survey_matching.R if you need propensity scores matching
 *  The IF_ct.R file provides RR estimation using the contingency table method
 *  The IF_model.R file provides RR estimation using parametric models.
 There are three choices: logistic regression, log-binomial regression, and probit regression.
+The default model is the logistic regression.
 ```
 #example
 library(survey)